Six Strategies to Make Your Summer Break Work for You

 Summer is the perfect time to focus more not only on your spiritual habits, but also on your health habits.

-I know furing the time you homeschool it’s like drinking out of a fire hydrant.
-You’re focusing so much on your kids that you don’t have much time (or energy) left to care for yourself.
+During your homeschooling periods, you feel as though you’re drinking out of a fire hydrant.
+You’re focusing so much on your kids and their education that you don’t have much time (or energy) left to care for yourself.

 Speaking of staying up late, how much sleep are you getting?
-I’m told that adults generally need from seven to nine hours of sleep a night.
-And, that if you sleep less than seven hours a night, you are losing brain cells.
+I’m told by someone who knows that adults need at least seven hours of sleep a night or you are losing brain cells.
+Food for thought!

 Of course, you’re exempt if you have small kids.
-(Not really, but I know you don’t have much control over that!)
+(Not really, but I know you don’t have much control over that at the moment.)

 Even though all you feel like doing is lying on the beach with a great book, moving will make those times when you DO truly relax even sweeter.